djdavis23/inspire/readme.md

+This was a class project done to practice http requests using Axios as an http client to fetch data from multiple RESTful APIs

 ## Inspire

 Inspiration can be difficult to achieve.
 Keep track of your many important tasks and the weather with the suttle help of a random daily quote and beatiful scenery.